Skip to main content

 After creating a project, you'll see:

-• Dashboard: Project overview and quick stats
+• Dashboard — Project overview and quick stats

-• Requirements: Manage your requirements hierarchy
+• Requirements — Manage your requirements hierarchy

-• Analytics: Charts, metrics, and compliance reports
+• Analytics — Charts, metrics, RPN trending, compliance and coverage reports

-• Test Cases: Link tests to requirements
+• Test Cases — Link tests to requirements (Professional and above)

 Project Information Panel